NethermindEth/Forta-Agents/CompoundV3-Bots/Transfers-Monitor/README.md

 ## Description

-This bot detects when a `Transfer` event on the base contract is directed to a Comet contract, but it's not associated with a `BuyCollateral` or `Supply` event.
+This bot detects when a `Transfer` event on the base contract is directed to a Compound v3 Comet contract, but it's not associated with a `BuyCollateral` or `Supply` event.

 ## Supported Chains

 - Ethereum
 - Polygon

+More networks can easily be supported by adding the network parameters to `agent.config.ts` and the chain ID to the `chainIds` field in `package.json`!

 ## Alerts